Articles

 - 81.0% on GPQA Diamond

-The model card also includes reasoning trace examples demonstrating improved chain-of-thought consistency—a level of detail never found in press releases.
+The model card also includes reasoning trace examples that demonstrate improved chain-of-thought consistency—a level of detail never found in press releases.

-A common distinction developers overlook: DeepSeek publishes model weights on Hugging Face, but the platform.deepseek.com API may run a different (often newer) version.
-When evaluating for production use, always check both the Hugging Face model card and the platform’s API documentation—these are not always in sync.
+A common distinction developers often miss: DeepSeek releases model weights on Hugging Face, but the API at platform.deepseek.com may run a different (often newer) version.
+When evaluating for production use, always check both the Hugging Face model card and the platform API documentation — they aren’t always in sync.

 36Kr Global and KR Asia — Industry & Funding News

 For English-language coverage of China’s AI business and funding landscape, 36Kr Global is the most comprehensive source.
-It’ll tell you—before TechCrunch covers it—that a Chinese AI startup just raised a $200M Series B, or that Baidu unveiled a new AI product strategy.
+It’ll tell you—before TechCrunch’s China coverage—that a Chinese AI startup just closed a $200M Series B, or that Baidu unveiled a new AI product strategy.

 Its limitation is depth: 36Kr Global articles typically run 400–800 words and are optimized for news briefs.
-You’ll get what happened, but rarely what it implies for your baseline assumptions.
+You’ll get what happened, but rarely what it means for your baseline assumptions.

-KR Asia covers Southeast Asia and cross-regional developments.
+KR Asia covers Southeast Asia and cross-regional dynamics.
 It’s often first to report when Chinese AI companies expand into SEA—or when SEA firms adopt Chinese AI tools.
-For developers building for or operating in Southeast Asia, KR Asia is a valuable complement to 36Kr Global.
+For developers building for or entering Southeast Asian markets, KR Asia is a valuable complement to 36Kr Global.

 CSET Georgetown and DigiChina Stanford — Policy Analysis

 These two institutions produce the highest-quality English-language analysis of China’s AI policy.
-CSET focuses on national security and export control implications; DigiChina dives into domestic policy—China’s AI governance framework, MIIT guidelines, and the regulatory context for deploying AI in China.
+CSET focuses on national security and export control implications; DigiChina centers on domestic policy—the AI governance framework, MIIT guidelines, and the regulatory context for deploying AI in China.

 For most developers, this is monthly reading—not daily.
-Key signals to watch: shifts in open-source licensing (e.g., Apache 2.0 vs. commercial licenses) driven by regulation, or export controls affecting whether—and how—you can use Chinese models in U.S.-regulated environments.
+Key signals to watch: shifts in the Apache 2.0/commercial licensing landscape due to regulation, or export controls affecting the ability to use Chinese models within U.S.-regulated environments.

 RadarAI — A Low-Noise Aggregation Layer

-China AI News Hub provides the contextual layer: what’s happening across China’s AI landscape, and which English-language sources cover which parts.
-Used together—the News Hub for source discovery and targeted reading, the Updates tracker for weekly action items—this pairing delivers the highest efficiency for English-only readers.
+China AI News Hub provides context: what’s unfolding across China’s AI landscape, and how different English-language sources cover distinct parts of it.
+Used together—the News Hub for source routing and targeted discovery, the Updates tracker for weekly action items—this pair forms the most efficient setup for English-only readers.

 Top Chinese AI Models & Events to Watch in 2026